Bali is the paradise island that most people dream about! I want to explain the 5-day itinerary in Bali for

 The good thing about this hotel is that you can literally walk from the airport to the hotel; it’s almost the same building.
 You can hear some airport sound going on, but it wasn’t an issue seeing how tired I was.
 The hotel itself is lovely.
 (Great food!)

-If you still have time and energy, I recommend visiting the Kedonganan Beach, which is close to the airport, and you can watch the sunset there.
+If you still have time and energy, I recommend visiting Kedonganan Beach, which is close to the airport, and you can watch the sunset there.

 Day 2 in Bali: Bali swing and coffee